anycable/docs.anycable.io/docs/realtime-web.md

 - **[Presence](./anycable-go/presence.md)** is the live roster of clients subscribed to a stream, kept accurate through heartbeats and expiry, and delivered to applications as join and leave events.
+- A **[JWT](./anycable-go/jwt_identification.md)** (JSON Web Token) is a compact token, cryptographically signed by its issuer, that encodes claims such as a user's identity so that any party holding the matching key can verify them without a database lookup.
+In realtime systems the application issues a JWT and the realtime server verifies it during the handshake, authenticating the connection without calling the application.
 - A **[signed stream](./anycable-go/signed_streams.md)** is a stream name accompanied by a cryptographic signature that the application generates with a secret key, letting a realtime server such as AnyCable authorize the